redpencilio/app-http-logger/README.md

       - "logging=true"
 ```

+The stack can be started in different modes depending on the `docker-compose.*.yml` files that are taken into account.
+Some typical base scenarios are described below, but you can also combine them.

-### Option 1: Logging traffic and directly visualizing it
+### Option 1: Logging traffic and directly visualizing it (development mode)
 This is the default mode of this project.
 Logs are collected and immediately imported in the visualization stack.
+This is what you typically want to do during development.
 To start logging containers, add the `logging` label to the containers you want to monitor.

 Ensure the `.env` file contains the following contents:
 ```